 When to use the KPMG International Hotline

-In addition, it can be used for reporting instances where either personnel of one of the member firms of the KPMG network or reports issued by them are felt not to comply with professional, regulatory or legal obligations.
-In particular we encourage reporting of such issues using this Hotline if:
+You can use the KPMG International hotline to report instances where you believe that either personnel of one of the member firms of the KPMG network, or reports issued by them, do not to comply with professional, regulatory or legal obligations.
+In particular we encourage reporting of such issues using this hotline if it relates to:

-Any abuse of the Hotline may result in action being taken against the perpetrators of the abuse.
-However, provided users of the system act in good faith, they will not face sanctions against them.
+Any abuse of the KPMG International hotline may result in action being taken against the perpetrators of the abuse.
+In the case of partners, employees or contractors of KPMG member firms, that action may include disciplinary action including dismissal.
+In the case of third parties this may include termination of commercial relationships and/or legal action.
+However, provided that you use the system in good faith, you will not face sanctions from us.

 What will happen to your report

-Your report will be reviewed by the KPMG International Global Regulatory Compliance Manager who will determine the appropriate initial action.
-(If your report concerns a member of Global Quality & Risk Management ("GQ&RM") then you have the option to refer the report initially to a member of the KPMG International Office of General Counsel.)
-In our experience many matters should normally be reported through member firm vehicles and investigated and resolved by the relevant member firm.
-If we can communicate with you (either through the Clearview system or directly) we would normally inform you that we are referring the matter to a named individual in the member firm.
-If you are an employee of KPMGI or a member firm, we will ensure that either an appropriate non-retaliation policy is in effect covering such reports or one is put in place for the specific instance.
+Your report will be reviewed by the KPMG International Global Regulatory Compliance Senior Manager who will determine the appropriate initial action.
+If your report concerns a member of Global Quality & Risk Management then you have the option to refer the report initially to a member of the KPMG International Office of General Counsel.

-KPMGI is working with Canada-based Clearview Strategic Partners, a third party administrator of telephone and Web-based hotline services to operate the organization's hotline.
-Using an external provider ensures confidentiality to anyone filing a report and anonymity to those who choose to remain anonymous.
-Notwithstanding this, you should be aware that in order to conduct an appropriate investigation into matters raised by you, it may be necessary for us to advise others of the substance of your report.
+Notwithstanding the above, you should be aware that in order to conduct an appropriate investigation into matters raised by you, it may be necessary for us to advise others of the substance of your report.
 As such, your identity may become apparent and you should consider this before submitting your report.

 ClearView Connects™ is a registered trademark of ClearView Strategic Partners Inc.